-Make perfect Italian pastry cream every time!
+Make perfect Italian pastry custard every time!
 This thick, rich, smooth and creamy custard is a perfect filling for croissants, profiteroles, pandoro, tarts and many other pastries.

 In fact it is so delicious you might want to eat it with a spoon!

-A good family friend recently came back from Italy carrying cakes (thank you Sarah!), amongst them a delicious pandoro.
+A good family friend recently came back from Italy carrying cakes, thank you Sarah!
+Amongst them was this delicious pandoro, so we filled it with our favourite custard and its was a hit!